section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 ### Key takeaways
 At the end of the article, the reader should learn the following:
-- Comparison between Quarkus and other Java frameworks
+- A comparison between Quarkus and other Java frameworks.
-- Quarkus prerequisites
+- Quarkus prerequisites.
-- Advantages and trade-offs of Quarkus framework
+- Advantages and trade-offs of Quarkus framework.
 - Creation of a Quarkus application using different methods or tools, such as from the [https://code.quarkus.io/](https://code.quarkus.io/) website, using Visual Studio Code and IntelliJ.
-- Quarkus project structure
+- Quarkus project structure.
 - Differences between the Quarkus framework and the Spring Boot framework.
 - Testing Quarkus resources usage using JConsole.